PayHelper/payments-hub/docs/source/includes/api/_orders.md

 ### Returns

-Returns an empty response if deleting an order succeeded.
-Returns an error if deleting order can not be done (e.g. when an order does not exist).
+Returns an empty response if completing order payment succeeded.
+Returns an error if completing order payment can not be done (e.g. when an order does not exist).

 ## List all orders